Vicky Barnes: British sprint cyclist on her recovery from horrific crash

 "That bit of the scar is a bit messier, because the skin was burned where they had to peel the number away," says Barnes.
 "It heated up, went through the skin suit and stuck to my skin.

-"The first thing they did was stitch that up, flush everything out.
+"The first thing they did was stitch that up and flush everything out.
 The big thing was the risk of infection.
 Had I got an infection I would have needed plastic surgery.

 "To start off with, Rotterdam did such a good job of cleaning everything out, because my bare spine was nearly touching a velodrome.

-"When they did surgery, they extended the scar slightly to get into my pelvis and I then had back surgery at Stepping Hill, which is a smaller straight scar - that's where they put the lumber spine pins.
+"When they did surgery, they extended the scar slightly to get into my pelvis and I then had back surgery at Stepping Hill, which left a smaller straight scar - that's where they put the lumbar spine pins.

 "I have another tiny mark on the side, which is where in the UK they added to the pelvis pins from Rotterdam.
 It was hollow, but in the UK the surgeon wasn't happy it was hollow, so he put a pin through the middle to give it more stability.